invenia/Wrangling.jl/docs/src/symbol_searching.md

 ## Functions
-These are basically all varients of existing functions.
+These are basically all variants of existing functions.

  [`contains(haystack, needle)`](@ref contains) is an argument order reversed version of `occursin(needle, haystack)`.
 It matches `startswith` and `endswith`.